SUSE-Technical-Marketing/rancher-ai-liz/README.md

 Rancher AI installed in the `local` Cluster.
 This allows you Rancher AI to see all downstream clusters.

-To install and setup SUSE Rancher AI Rancher cluster with Rancher 2.13.x installed.
+SUSE Rancher AI Rancher requires a cluster with Rancher 2.13.x installed.
 If you cluster in pre-2.13 you need to complete additional steps.

 Before the install, you need to create a values.yaml file with you deployment specific information.